 The Board of Education of Panama Public Schools believes that Student Dress Code is appropriate to maintain good order and decorum as an essential part of the School District's educational mission.
-Although it is impossible to identify and label every variation in student attire as acceptable or unacceptable, the District provides the following guidelines concerning student attire at school, at school-sponsored or authorized functions and on school vehicles:
+Although it is impossible to identify and label every variation in student attire as acceptable or unacceptable, the

+District provides the following guidelines concerning student attire at school, at school-sponsored or authorized functions and on school vehicles.

-- Students will not wear clothing or accessories that displaysymbols, pictures, lettering or numbering that is profane, vulgar, repulsive or obscene or that advertises or promotes dangerous weapons, tobacco, alcoholic beverages, low-point beer, illegal chemical substances, drug-related items, drug paraphernalia or other items or activities that are illegal for the general population or for minors. - 2.
+- Students will not wear clothing or accessories that display symbols, pictures, lettering, or numbering that is profane, vulgar, repulsive, or obscene or that advertises or promotes dangerous weapons, tobacco, alcoholic beverages, low-point beer, illegal chemical substances, drug-related items, drug paraphernalia or other items or activities that are illegal for the general population or activities that are illegal for the general population or for minors. - 2.
 Students will not wear clothing that unduly exposes the body, such as tops that do not cover the midriff, halter tops, spaghetti strap blouses or dresses, see through clothing, bike shorts or "short shorts."
 This prohibition includes wearing otherwise acceptable clothing in a revealing manner.
 Shorts may not be shorter than the student's fingertips when his/her arms are hanging naturally at his/her side with fingers straight.
-Shorts and skirts must be finger tipped length and hemmed.
-(No cutoffs) - 3.
-Students will not wear underwear, such as bras and boxer shorts as outerwear. - 4.
-Students will wear shoes at all times. - 5.
-STUDENTS MAY NOT WEAR ROLLER SKATE TYPE OF SHOES. - 6.
-Students will not wear hats or caps in school buildings.
+Shorts and skirts must be fingertipped length and hemmed (no cutoffs). - 3.
+Students will not wear underwear, such as bras and boxer shorts as outerwear.

-- 7. Students may wear hair coloring in their hair.
-However, students will not wear unnatural hair colors (for example, blue, green, purple). - 8.
-Students will not (a) wear any type of clothing or accessory, any style of makeup, or any hair style or arrangement or (b) display a decoration, body piercing, that is likely to cause a substantial and material disruption of school operations or a threat to the safety of the student or others. - 9.
-Students will not wear sagging pants, students will belt or otherwise adjust oversized or sagging pants to fit. - Students will not wear wallet chains, whether or not the chain is attached to a wallet.
+- 4. Students will wear shoes at all times. - 5.
+Students will not wear hats or caps in school buildings. - 6.
+Student will not (a) wear any type of clothing or accessory, any style of makeup, or any hair style or arrangement or (b) display a decoration, body piercing, that is likely to cause a substantial and material disruption of school operations or a threat to the safety of the student or others. - 7.
+Students will not wear sagging pants; students will belt or otherwise adjust oversized or sagging pant to fit.